Cacti/cacti/README.md

 ## Graphs

-Graphs, the heart and soul of Cacti, are created by RRDtool using the defined data sources data.
+Graphs, the heart and soul of Cacti, are created by RRDtool using the defined data sources definition.

 ## Templating